CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### subdivision

-Provides information about the subdivision of the tileset.
-The structure of the tileset can be specified through the `completeLevels` property for tilesets that subdivide completely to a certain level.
-For all levels after `completeLevels`, the subdivision bitstream can be read from the associated `bufferView`.
+Provides information about the spatial hierarchy of the tileset.
+The structure of the tileset may be specified through the `completeLevels` property for tilesets that subdivide completely to a certain level.
+For all levels between the `completeLevels` and the `maximumLevel`, the subdivision bitstream is available in the `bufferView`.
+If a tileset is complete, the `bufferView` may be omitted.

 **Properties**